ocaml/v2.ocaml.org/site/docs/install.md

 and hit return to get its html file loaded in your preferred browser.

-**Profiling.** To profile native-code programs *do not* compile them with the option -p (this is unsupported) simply use Shark.
-Shark can be invoked directly from the command line as follows :
+**Profiling.** To profile native-code programs *do not* compile them with the option -p (this is unsupported).
+In XCode before version 4 it was possible to use Shark.
+Shark could be invoked directly from the command line as follows :

 ```bash
 shark -i -1 -q myprogram.opt args
 ```
-This will write a .mshark file in the directory that you can open with Shark.app.
+This would write a .mshark file in the directory that you can open with Shark.app.

 ```bash
 open *.mshark
 ```

+Shark has since been replaced by Instruments which is included in XCode, but not in the Command Line Tools.
+Start it with the Time Profiler template and then run the native code ocaml executable.
+Alternatively, iprofiler is a command line interface to it.

-Note that if your executable doesn't run for long enough Shark won't be able to take any samples and won't report any statistics.
-More function names will show up in the profiles if you compile with `-g`.
+Note that if your executable doesn't run for long enough the profiler won't be able to take any samples and won't report any statistics.

+In principle, more function names should show up in the profiles if you compile with `-g`, but this does not seem to work.
+Therefore, time profiling on OS X is of limited use.

 ## FreeBSD
 [FreeBSD](http://www.freebsd.org/) had a great support for OCaml